 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
 Each letter of recommendation must be submitted as a PDF attached to an email, containing the recommender's signature and written in English or Spanish.
 Hard copies of the signed letter are also acceptable.

 All material should be submitted to the CINTAS Fellowship Selection Program by the application deadline.
 Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail if necessary.
 Acceptable methods include links files, Dropbox, Hightail, or flash drive.
 Materials must be accompanied by the Work Sample Form.
 Pieces should be carefully itemized on this form.
 Limit the submission to ten (10) samples.

 Send material to:

 Work samples will be returned to candidates following the competition, provided that Cintas Fellowship Program is furnished with a self-addressed envelope or mailing container stamped with the appropriate postage.

-NOTICE TO APPLICANTS: The award is considered taxable income under US tax law and the Foundation will withhold appropriate US taxes.
+NOTICE TO APPLICANTS: The award ($20,000 US) is considered taxable income under US tax law and the Foundation will withhold appropriate US taxes.
 Fellows who are not U.S. citizens and who are living abroad must provide a U.S. taxpayer identification number when they accept the fellowship to receive payment.
 The address for the IRS website: www.irs.gov, at which the form is readily available.
 The Foundation's grant of an award is subject to current and future U.S. laws and regulations that may limit its ability to issue funds to Cuban Nationals.